ZoeyR/wearte/README.md

 {{> path/to/file }}
 ```
 ## Rust code
 Yarte provides you with the possibility to use raw rust code within the HTML files.
-This is limited, but most of esential syntax is soppurted.
+This is limited, but most of essential syntax is supported.

 ```handlebars
 {{#with getUser(id)?-}}